ConnectEverything/client-tools/README.md

 To handle synchronizing the time of the nightly with availability, and not pointing to invalid nightlies after a failed build, we publish a simple nightly version file to the CDN too.

+## Future Work

+If recreating this now, I might put the entire site into the KV store, carefully making sure the persistent pages never expire out, to have one unified approach and lower latencies on deploys.
+The split is an artifact of how things were developed and results in more complexity than is ideal.
+It all works and once you get your head around the two approaches, it is probably fine, so we're not currently planning to change things.

+See also Issues opened against this repo; in particular, issue 3 covers artifact signing.

 ## Deploy on: push